umbraco/UmbracoDocs/umbraco-cloud/getting-started/migrate-between-regions.md

 In this step, we will migrate our files and media items from our project on the EU region.

 1. Clone down both project to your local machine.
-2. Run the local US East project and restore the content.
+2. Run the local East US project and restore the content.
-3. Open project folders from both **EU West** and **US East**.
+3. Open project folders from both **West EU** and **East US**.
-4. Move the view files located in the view folder from **EU West** to the view folder in the **US East** project.
+4. Move the view files located in the view folder from **West EU** to the view folder in the **East US** project.
    - When promted replace the existing files.
-5. Move the CSS and Script files located in the wwwroot folder from the **EU West** folder to the wwwroot folder in the **US East** project.
+5. Move the CSS and Script files located in the wwwroot folder from the **West EU** folder to the wwwroot folder in the **East US** project.
 6. **Optional:** Move files from App_Plugins if you have extended the Umbraco Backoffice
-7. Run the **US East** project locally.
+7. Run the **East US** project locally.

-Once you have started the project up, the project should show your content as it was on the **EU West** project.
+Once you have started the project up, the project should show your content as it was on the **West EU** project.
 The only thing missing will be the media items, as they have not been migrated over yet.

 ### Step 3: Migrate Media Items

-In the following step we will migrate our media items from our **EU West** project to our **US East** project.
+In the following step we will migrate our media items from our **West EU** project to our **East US** project.

-1. Run the **EU West** on your local machine
+1. Run the **West EU** on your local machine
-2. Go to the media section on the **EU West** project.
+2. Go to the media section on the **West EU** project.
 3. Click on the 3 dots in the top of the media section.
 4. Click **Export** in the side-menu.
 5. Click the button to export the media items located in the media section.